madhusdhnn/ecommerce-api/README.md

 ## DevOps

-Run the following commands to build and deploy the docker image to Amazon ECS
+Run the following commands to build and publish the docker image to Amazon ECR

 ```shell
 docker build  --no-cache -t thetechmaddy/ecommerce-api:latest .